 Etching: What It Is and How to Live With It

 Etching is a surface change that happens when marble encounters acidic substances.
 In kitchens, this can be a bigger issue, but in bathrooms, exposures are limited and often mild.
-Toothpaste, skincare products, or certain cleaners may cause a faint dull spot if left sitting.
+Toothpaste, skincare products, or certain cleaners may cause a faint, dull spot if left sitting.
 The key is simple: wipe spills promptly, keep a small tray for daily products, and choose gentle, pH-neutral cleaners.
 Over time, a honed finish can make any minor etching less visible, blending it into the stone’s natural movement.

 Perspective matters.
 Marble is a living material, and many homeowners come to appreciate the subtle, softened look that develops with use.
-If a mark does bother you, professional refinishing can refresh the surface, much like caring for a favorite piece of wood furniture.

 Staining: Prevention Is Powerful